ScriptMang/conch/README.md

 #### Passwords for Account structs get encrypted
 After sending a Post request to create an account, the password is encrypted and stored in the database.

+### Basic Auth

+Basic auth stands for basic authentication.
+It requires a user to give their username and password to authenticate.
+The client can pass this info using curl by using the flag to `authorization` and providing the login credentials.
+The login credentials are combined together and  are encoded in base64.

+You can use Postman click authorization, select basic-auth and pass it the username and password have it encode it in base64 and send it along with the `POST` request

 ### Tokens